xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 ```

 **Some Key taks aways in this: **<br>
-1. ```{% include head.html %}``` All scripts and css files that needs to be included in my blog are fixed and they are same for all pages.
+1. ``` {% raw %} {% include head.html %} {% endraw %}``` All scripts and css files that needs to be included in my blog are fixed and they are same for all pages.
 So I wanted to have all scripts and css files references included in head.html file and I'll reuse that If I need them in any other places

 <br>
 <br>